noporpoise/msg-pool/README.md

 API
 ---

+    void msgpool_alloc_spinlock(MsgPool *q, size_t nel, size_t elsize)

+Create a new message pool using spinlocks to block.
+This approach may be fastest if you have more CPU cores than threads.

-    void msgpool_alloc(MsgPool *q, size_t nel, size_t elsize,
+    void msgpool_alloc_mutex(MsgPool *q, size_t nel, size_t elsize,
                              size_t nproducers, size_t nconsumers)

-Create a new message pool.
+Create a new message pool using mutexes to block.
 You can have more than the number of producers/consumers that you specify, but if you have fewer you may affect performance.
+This approach is probably faster if you have multiple threads running per CPU core.

     void msgpool_dealloc(MsgPool *q)